Student Classes

 -

-Are parents allowed to observe the classes?
+Can parents observe the classes?

 -

-How do I qualify for financial aid?
+How can I qualify for financial aid?

 -

-This program is wonderful.
-How can I support it?
+How can I support NYMC?